trimstray/nginx-admins-handbook/README.md

   >   - `_listen` - for all listen directives; also stores SSL configuration
   >   - `_server` - for domains (localhost) configuration; also stores backends definitions
   > - `modules` - for modules which are dynamically loading into NGINX
-  > - `snippets` - for NGINXs aliases, configuration of logrotate and other
+  > - `snippets` - for NGINX's aliases, configuration of logrotate and other
   >
   > I attach some of them, if necessary, to files which has `server` directives.